Stewart Goodyear – Diabelli Variations Rose Gellert Hall Series Sunday, November 19, 2023 – 2:30pm

 Residing in Vancouver with his wife and two children, Jasper Wood’s contributions to the world of classical music extend beyond the stage.
 He serves as the Artistic Director of the Galiano Concert Society and as Associate Director, Chair of the String Division, and Professor of violin and chamber music at the University of British Columbia.

-Joseph Elworthy – cello
+Sungyong Lim – cello

 Bergmann Piano Duo – Elizabeth and Marcel Bergmann